nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**

-Out of concerns of time, we do not implement the scheme to check and merge overlapping available date ranges, such as `2022-01-03,2022-01-20` and `2022-01-10,2022-01-23`.
+We have not implemented the schema to check and merge overlapping available date ranges, such as `2022-01-03,2022-01-20` and `2022-01-10,2022-01-23`.
 Therefore, to ensure maximum efficiency for the software, please ensure your input available date ranges are non-overlapping.